ecurrencyhodler/Litecoin-Resources/Lightning Network Apps.md

 # Lightning Network Apps for Litecoin

-1. https://t.me/lightningwalletbot Telegram bot that you can query for network information about LTC's Lightning Network from Strike Side's lnd node.
+1. https://t.me/lightningwalletbot Telegram bot that you can query for network information about LTC's Lightning Network from LiteStrike's lnd node.